itsthere-academy/itsthere-academy.github.io/docs/_posts/2022-01-14-mon-i-want-to-be-a-blogger.md

 Let me explain.

 Any GitHub account can have multiple repos.
-Each repo can be turned into GitHub page, but only repo named *<account name>.github.io* can be reached as *<account name>.github.io* page.
-Otherwise it gets published as *<account name>.github.io/<repo>*.
+Each repo can be turned into GitHub page, but only repo named *account_name.github.io* can be reached as *account_name.github.io* page.
+Otherwise it gets published as *account_name.github.io/repo*.

 Why this is important?
 Let’s jump to DNS configuration.